This post contains affiliate links & photos. See our full disclosure here.

 1. Measure your the wall space you have in your desired location.
-Choose your picture ledges base on this.
-When we made our diy spice rack, we used 2 of the longer Ikea Ribba picture ledges cut in half.
+Choose the length of your picture ledges base on your space.
+(When we made our diy spice rack, we used 2 of the longer Ikea Ribba picture ledges each cut in half.
 At the moment, it seems that those are only available on Amazon.
-(While Ikea has a new picture ledge called the MOSSLANDA, you will want to double check to see if the canning jars you choose fit.)
+While Ikea has a new picture ledge called the MOSSLANDA, you will want to double check to see if the canning jars you choose fit.)